xingzhong/PandasTA/README.md

 PandasTA
 ========

-This is a small script to do technique analysis on stock data from Yahoo Finance.
+This is a script to do technique analysis on stock data from Yahoo Finance.

 It use python-pandas to read historical stock data, and then use TA-lib to calculate several essential technique analysis indicators.

 The input is simple list of ticker names.
 The output is pandas' panel data structure which contains all relevant information.

+## TA inductors
+1. SMA - simple moving average
+2. BB_upper, BB_center, BB_lower - bollinger bands
+3. BB_per, BB_width - bollinger bands percentage and width
+4. CCI - Commodity Channel Index
+5. MACD, MACD_signal, MACD_hist - Moving Average Convergence/Divergence
+6. MFI - Money Flow Index
+7. MOM - Momentum
+8. RSI - Relative Strength Index
+9. Will - Williams' %R
+10. DCPeriod, DCPhase - Hilbert Transform - Dominant Cycle Period and Phase

 # requirements
 1. pandas